Sazzo/nazuna/README.md

 ### Binary

-Download the binary file from https://github.com/Sazzo/nazuna/releases
+Download the desired file for your OS (Windows, Mac, Linux) from https://github.com/Sazzo/nazuna/releases

 ### AUR